abarrak/abarrak.github.io/_i18n/en/_posts/2024-10-17-reflections-on-iac-with-terraform-2.md

     ```
 <br>

-Although, terraform and `HCL` definition language may have some limitation around dynamic behavior sometimes, you will find ways to structure and approach your automation code declaratively, most of the time!
+Although, terraform and `HCL` definition language may have limitation around dynamic behavior sometimes, you will find ways to structure and approach your automation code declaratively, most of the time!